ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config.md

 ### Dimensions
 <!-- Removed blockquote formatting -->
 *Dimension* columns serve to identify observations in the data set.
-A combined set of values for all dimension components should uniquely identify a single observation value.
+A combined set of values for all dimension components (including measures) should uniquely identify a single observation value.
 Examples of dimensions include the time period to which the observation applies, or the geographic region which the observation covers.

 Think of the principle of [MECE](https://en.wikipedia.org/wiki/MECE_principle).